willianpc/lingua-css/README.md

 Lingua CSS takes advantage of the CSS pseudo class lang, and changes the language based on it, which makes it work as an interesting internationalization tool.

-So, let's say we want to translate a 'title' key in English, Spanish and Portuguese, then lingua will generate the following:
+So, let's say we want to translate a 'title' key in English, Spanish and Portuguese, so we provide a JSON structured language bundle file and lingua-css will output the following CSS:

 ```css
 /*Default language*/